 What is scapula dyskinesia?

-Scapula dyskinesis refers to the abnormal movement of the scapula, or shoulder blade, which can lead to shoulder pain intensity and dysfunction.
+Scapula dyskinesia refers to the abnormal movement of the scapula, or shoulder blade, which can lead to shoulder pain intensity and dysfunction (Panagiotopoulos & Crowther, 2019).
 This condition often results from issues with the scapular muscles, which control the scapula's motion and positioning.
-The scapula's role in shoulder mechanics is crucial, as it aids in the proper movement and function of the entire shoulder joint.
+The scapula's role in shoulder mechanics is crucial, as it aids in the proper movement and function of the entire shoulder complex.

-Scapula dyskinesis can manifest in various ways, including a lack of posterior tilt or improper positioning of the scapula's inferior angle.
+Scapula dyskinesis can manifest in various ways, including a lack of posterior tilt or improper positioning of the scapula's inferior angle (Hilal, 2013).
 This can affect the overall scapular motion and contribute to conditions like subacromial pain syndrome.
 Individuals with scapula dyskinesis often experience pain and discomfort during shoulder movements, especially those that involve lifting or reaching overhead.

 Symptoms of scapula dyskinesia

 Scapula dyskinesia can lead to a range of symptoms that affect shoulder function and comfort.
-Here are the common symptom modification tests associated with scapula dyskinesia:
+Here are the common symptom modification tests associated with scapula dyskinesia (American Academy of Orthopaedic Surgeons, 2010):

 - Shoulder pain: Persistent or recurring pain in the shoulder, especially during activities involving overhead or repetitive arm movements.